Upcoming features in StoryLiner V1.5

 Published by WerwacK on

-Currently in Alpha
+Currently in Beta

-Current available version is: StoryLiner V. 1.5.3 (December 15th, 2025)
+Current available version is: StoryLiner V. 1.5.12 (February 2th, 2026)

 If you own a Studio Edition, the latest package is already available in your product page on SuperHive Market (formerly Blender Market).
 Follow these instructions for the installation.